inclement/vivarium/README.md

 > Why TOML for configuration?
 How can I configure dynamic behaviour like my own layouts?

-TOML is especially simple and easy to read (and also easy to write and parse!).
-In general a window manager configuration is something you'll set up once, then leave for a long time with occasional tweaks like changing your layouts or adjusting keybinds.
-Using a simple static configuration makes it clear how to tweak minor options even a long time after first writing it, without remembering (for instance) the more complicated syntax of a programming language you don't otherwise use much.
+TOML is especially simple and easy to read, and also easy to write and parse.
+It's intended to support the most common use case where the configuration is something you set up once, then leave for a long time with only occasional tweaks like changing your layouts or adjusting keybinds.
+The simple TOML syntax makes it easy to tweak minor options even a long time after first writing it, without remembering (for instance) the more complicated syntax of a programming language you don't otherwise use much.
+(Yes, this is something I found inconvenient about xmonad - I haven't written haskell for years!).

-This does have the disadvantage that dynamic configuration is not possible using the config.toml: for instance, you can't bind arbitrary functions to keypresses, only the predefined actions hardcoded in Vivarium.
+This has the disadvantage that dynamic configuration is not possible using the config.toml: for instance, you can't bind arbitrary functions to keypresses, only the predefined actions hardcoded in Vivarium.
 In these cases you can instead configure Vivarium via C code using the `viv_config.h` header described in the Configuration section, but you will need to recompile Vivarium each time you update the config.

 In the longer term I would like to explore providing Vivarium as a library so that you can run Vivarium, and inject arbitrary event handlers, from any language with a FFI.
 However, this is not an immediate goal.